jrohde/smarty-ass/README.md

 var_dump($smarty->getPluginsDir());
 ```

-<a name="usage"></a>
+<a name="params"></a>

-### Parameters & Usage
+### Parameters

-## Parameters

-- **in** - array, absolute path('s) to js OR css files.
+- **in** (array) - absolute path('s) to local JS or CCS files, inline <script/> or <style/> tags and/or external JS or css files.
-- **out** - string, absolute path to the minified and bundled file output (must be writable by the webserver/php user!).
+- **out** (string) - absolute path to the minified and bundled file output (must be writable by the webserver/php user!).
 This parameter is optional and defaults to '/assets/(js/css)/${smarty_template_name}_combined.(css/js)'.
-- **ttl** - integer, time to live of cached files.
+- **ttl** (integer) - time to live in of cached files in seconds.
 This is the maximum time a minified/combined file may exist before a complete rebuild.
 Note that when source files are modified the output file is regenerated, regardless of this value.
 This parameter is optional and defaults to '31536000' (a.k.a: 1 year).
-- **gzip** - boolean, gzip's the output file.
+- **gzip** (boolean) - gzip's the output file.
 Make sure your PHP/Webserver supports this!
 This parameter is optional and defaults to 'false'
-- **debug** - boolean, disables compilation and just output all as normal if set to: 'true'.
+- **debug** (boolean) - disables compilation and just output all as normal if set to: 'true'.
 This parameter is optional and defaults to 'false'

+<a name="usage"></a>
-## Usage (in Smarty 3+ templates)
+### Usage (in Smarty 3+ templates)

 ```
 {ass in=['file1.js','file2.js'] out='/assets/combined_and_minified.js' ttl='3600' gzip='false' debug=false}
 ```

-You may also use external/cdn's like so:
+You may also use external js/css/cdn's like:

 ```
 {ass in=[